-Dong Hyeon Jeong is the assistant professor of New Testament interpretation at Garrett-Evangelical Theological Seminary in Illinois.
+Dong Hyeon Jeong is an associate professor of New Testament Interpretation at Garrett-Evangelical Theological Seminary in Illinois.
 He is the author of Embracing the Nonhuman in the Gospel of Mark.

 Posts By This Author